- Things to Do

 Thanks for visiting Free Tours by Foot New York!

-Back onto the subway at West 110th Street, catch the Red No. 1 train downtown to West 72nd Street.
+Now it’s back onto the subway at West 110th Street.
+Take the 1 train downtown to West 72nd Street.

 Gray’s Papaya (2090 Broadway, on Broadway at the intersection with Amsterdam Avenue and West 72nd Street)